danielrdehaan/Scripts/Unity/FMOD/README.md

    - Select the desired animation and scrub through the timeline to the desired moment for the sound to be triggered.
    - Add an animation event at this frame and set "FMODAnimationEventTrigger" as the function name with whatever string you set as the "Event Name" in step 2.

-**Example Setup:**
--   **Objective:** Trigger sound effects synchronously with the player's walking animation.
--   **Step 1:** Add the `FMODAnimationEventTriggers` script to the Player GameObject.
--   **Step 2:** Configure `AnimationEventTriggerPairs` in the Inspector:
-  - Add a new pair, setting "Event Name" as "Step".
-  - Select the FMOD event for footsteps.
--   **Step 3:** Configure the walking animation:
-  - Open the Animator window and select the walking animation.
-  - Scrub to the frame where a foot touches the ground and add an animation event.
-  - Set "FMODAnimationEventTrigger" as the function name and "Step" as the parameter.

 ### FMODButtonEventControl

 **General Setup:**